mattermost/docs/source/process/community-guidelines.rst

 To respond to tough questions, use the `SCIPAB method <https://www.mandel.com/top-ten-reasons/tools-methodology/scipab>`_ to help formulate a response and send for community lead to review.

 Situation:
-  State what you know about your listeners' circumstances that is relevant to your discussion or presentation, e.g., current state of their business, technology, industry, or plans.
+  State what you know about your listeners' circumstances that are relevant to your discussion or presentation, e.g., current state of their business, technology, industry, or plans.

 Complication:
   Identify the critical issues (changes, pressures, demands, etc.) that are impacting the Situation and creating problems, challenges, or opportunities.